 I’ve learned that the key to a good smoothie bowl is frozen fruit, especially frozen banana.
-That’s what makes this smoothie bowl thick enough to hold up all the toppings I like to pile on.
-The addition of cottage cheese gives it an extra creamy consistency and makes it taste *a little* like cheesecake.
+That’s what makes a smoothie bowl thick enough to hold up all the toppings I like to pile on.
+The addition of cottage cheese gives this Blueberry Cheesecake Smoothie Bowl an extra creamy consistency and makes it taste *a little like* cheesecake.

-This smoothie bowl keeps me full thanks to the protein from the cottage cheese and the Silk Vanilla Protein Nutmilk I used.
-I enjoy the taste of almond and cashew milks, but I don’t love the minimal amounts of protein they provide.
+This smoothie bowl is full of protein from the cottage cheese, greek yogurt, protein powder, and the Silk Vanilla Protein Nutmilk I used.
+I enjoy the taste of almond and cashew milks, but I don’t love the minimal amounts of protein that most have.
 I decided to try out the new Silk Vanilla Protein Nutmilk, and was pleasantly surprised.
 It has pea protein added, which provides 10 grams of protein per cup.
 Fortunately, I didn’t notice any funky after-taste from the pea protein.
-You could also add a vanilla or unflavored protein powder for an additional boost.
+See below for more milk tips.

 Whatever you do, don’t forget the toppings!

 1 scoop vanilla protein powder